TroelsMortensen/CodeLabs/README.md

 A new tutorial is created by:
 1) Making a new sub-folder in Tutorials.
-2) Making .md files here, one for each step.
+2) Making .md files in above made folder, one for each step.
 Naming convention is to start with a number, the steps will be generated in the same order as the .md files are ordered.
-The actual name of the file is not used.
+The actual name of the file is now used as the name in the steps overview on the left.
 3) In the CodeLabsGenerator/Program class, you modify the path in the main method, to point to your new tutorials folder, you run the program.
 A Page.html is generated in that tutorials folder.
 This is the final tutorial page.
+4) update index.html with a link to the new tutorial.

+Tutorials folder structure must be strictly as above: A folder inside Tutorials, this is because path to css and js files are relative. creating sub-folders for resources (images, etc) should be okay.

 Prismjs is used for styling the code.

-Eventually I plan on a version 2, which will be Blazor-WASM, hosted on GitHub pages.
-Still, things would be generated locally and committed.
-Some day.
+Maybe someday it will be updated to Blazor-WASM.